carpentries/instructor-training/episodes/15-carpentries.md

 exercises: 25
 ---

-In becoming a certified [Carpentries Instructor](https://carpentries.org/instructors/), you are also becoming part of a community of like-minded volunteers.
-Our most active members draw upon this community for support and mentorship, pursuing goals that matter to them and creating relationships across the globe.
-This section provides some background on
-[The Carpentries](https://carpentries.org/) organization, how we are structured, and a few ways you might wish to participate (including by teaching workshops!).

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

 - CK: Not an "official" exercise, but after explaining the workshops and how to run them,